aimeos/laravel-cms/docs/jsonapi-root-navigation.md

 ---
 title: "Root page with navigation"
 permalink: /jsonapi/root-navigation/
-excerpt: "How to retrieve the root page and children from LaravelCMS using the JSON:API to build a page with navigation"
+excerpt: "How to retrieve the root page and children from Laravel CMS using the JSON:API to build a page with navigation"
 ---

 Retrieve the root page with content and first level sub-pages to build the navigation: